ramawahyuk/ansible-sap-rhel-automation-lab/README.md

 ### `vault_test.yml` — Vault Verification

+Create a [vault test](https://github.com/ramawahyuk/ansible-sap-rhel-automation-lab/blob/main/vault_test.yml) playbook that confirms decryption works without printing the actual passwords:

 ```bash
 ansible-playbook playbooks/vault_test.yml
 ```

-Confirms all vault variables are defined and non-empty **without printing actual password values**.
+This confirms all vault variables are defined and non-empty **without printing actual password values**.
 Shows character counts only.

 ---

 ### `sap_general_preconfigure.yml` — OS Baseline (Step 1)

+Create [sap_general_configure.yml](https://github.com/ramawahyuk/ansible-sap-rhel-automation-lab/blob/main/sap_general_preconfigure.yml) to configure OS baseline for SAP software installation to implements SAP Notes: 2002167, 2772999, 3108302 (RHEL8), based on the community.sap_install.sap_general_preconfigure roles.

+Do a dry run first, to evaluate every task and reports what it would do without making any actual changes.
+This is how we validate a playbook before committing to real changes on a SAP server.

 ```bash
 # Dry run first